South African Power Cuts Cause Protests and Operational Disruption

 Increased flows of armies and military fighters into Sudan will further complicate border security between the two countries, driving an uptick in crime and potential attacks on merchant convoys

-New analysis published on 2 May 2023 raises how regional involvement in the conflict in Sudan – including through the provision of weapons and materiel – could further complicate security in Sudan and in border areas.
+New analysis published on 2 May 2023 raises concerns about how regional involvement in the conflict in Sudan – including through the provision of weapons and materiel – could further complicate security in Sudan and in border areas.
 A 7-day truce has contributed to a rise in stability, but our analysts expect international mediators to ultimately struggle to broker talks between the rival groups, and the pulse timeline is forecasting a small decline in stability over the coming days.
 We expect personnel and assets in Khartoum and Darfur to be exposed to severe security threats over the coming days.

 Our website uses cookies.
 By agreeing, you accept the use of cookies in accordance with our cookie policy.
 Continued use of our website automatically accepts our terms.